-Kerala is most popularly known for its festival of Onam, but it also has other major festivals that we all ought to know about and that’s what I am about to help you out with!
+Kerala is most popularly known for its festival of Onam, but it also has other major festivals that we all ought to know about and that’s what we are about to help you out with!

 Here is a list of Festivals in Kerala celebrated with zeal and zest:

 Onam!
 The national festival of Kerala celebrated for the coming of the King Mahabali.
 This festival falls in August-September and has a wonderful story attached to it.
 Ok, so as far as what I’ve heard the story goes this way.
 Mahabali was a great king who loved his people and his reign was the best that people had ever seen, there was no poverty or sadness.
 This angered the Devas as their popularity started decreasing and they found heed in Lord Vishnu who took the form of a dwarf and cheated Mahabali into giving him three foot of land.
 When Mahabali agreed Lord Vishnu took his actual form and took a big step that covered earth then another big step that covered heaven and for the last step, Mahabali offered his head.
 Seeing his devotion, before pushing Mahabali to Pathalam Lord Vishnu granted him to visit his people once a year.
 This day is celebrated as Onam!
 Well, what a lovely little story.

 Onam is a very important festival to the people of Kerala and has been celebrated in a grand manner every year.
 The houses are decorated with florals for ten days before the actual day.
 On the day of Onam, presents are exchanged, relatives meet each other no matter how far and sit together to feast on Plantain leaves.

 The best part is the food and games festival that starts afterwards, the most famous that all of you might know about is the crazy boat race which marks its beautiful culture.

 There is not much to be said about Vishu but it is the Second most important festival of Kerala as it marks the New year which normally falls on the 14th, 15th, or 16th of April.